yehia67/documentation/iot/0.1/how-to-guides/connect-to-serial-interface.md

 To complete this guide, you need the following:

 - A USB-to-UART connector
-- **Optional:** DuPont cables to connect the USB-to-UART connector to your microcontroller
+- DuPont cables to connect the USB-to-UART connector to your microcontroller

 ---